writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 ## Driving and Parking

 If you drive to the conference, note that the venue does not have parking on-site.
 You are able to park in the nearby streets (hourly) or commercial  car parks.
+The nearest commercial parking is at QV Parking Complex, one block down from our conference venue.
+Be mindful that the venue is located in an extremely high-pedestrian traffic area, so finding on-street parking close to the venue for long hours may be a challenge.

-The venue is centrally located, and minutes within public transport, including trains and trams, so public transport is definitely recommended.
+The conference venue is located within a 5-minute walk of Melbourne Central Train Station, and very close to tram lines that run along La Trobe, Swanston and Elizabeth Streets, so public transport is definitely recommended.

 ## Hotels and Transportation